Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 This should be changed in align with the number of runs per query (`-pn`), that is, the number of runs must be higher than the number of clients.
 Ideally, the number of runs should be a multiple of the number of parallel clients.

+### Client Processes in Parallel Streams

+The option `-pp` can be used to let the client processes run independently and in parallel.
+Example: `dbmsbenchmarker run -e yes -b -f example/tpc-h -p 2 -pp -s 1234`

+This runs two streams of the TPC-H workload in parallel agains the same DBMS and with a common random seed of 1234).

 ### Random Seed
 The option `-s` can be used to specify a random seed.
 This should guarantee reproducible results for randomized queries.

 ### Subfolders